Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 - Board/EGM Resolution.

-- Engagement letter/communication between company and auditor.
+- Engagement letter/communication between the company and auditor.

 4. Filing with ROC